 The kirin of Kou.
 She can only helplessly carry out the King of Kou's orders, no matter how evil.
 In the anime, she dies by protecting Youko from her king's sword; preventing him from making such a horrible mistake.
 In the novels, she dies from shitsudou.

 A kind, intelligent hanjyuu from Kou.
 After nursing the half-dead Youko back to health, he accompanies her to En, and eventually manages to get her an audience with Shouryuu and Enki one he pieces out that she was chosen by Keiki.After Youko is installed as queen, they maintain friendly correspondence while Rakushun attends En's top university.

 Animorphism: As a hanjyuu, he can turn into a big rat.
-Or to be precise, he's a big rat that can turn into a very bishonen human.
+Or, since he spends nearly all his time in rat form, it might be more precise to say that he's a big rat that can turn into a very bishonen human.